How to Start Over in Life: A Guide to Beginning Again

 Scripture is full of fresh starts.

-"Because of the Lord's great love we are not consumed, for his compassions never fail.
-They are new every morning; great is your faithfulness."
-(Lamentations 3:22-23)
+“It is of the LORD's mercies that we are not consumed, because his compassions fail not.
+They are new every morning: great is thy faithfulness.”

 Your wilderness is not permanent.
-God is making a way through it — even now, even if you cannot see it yet.
+God is making a way through it — even now, even if you cannot see it yet:

 Starting Over at Different Stages